EdricChan03/rss-reader-angular/docs/guides/generate-api-key.md

 As the RSS dialog requires you to enter an API key, this guide will show you how to generate one.

-**UPDATE:** I am currently planning to provide the API key to the `FeedDialog`.
-The following instructions below will soon be outdated.
+~~**UPDATE:** I am currently planning to provide the API key to the `FeedDialog`.
+The following instructions below will soon be outdated.~~

+**UPDATE #2:** There are no plans to provide the API key due to a limit that the API imposes on users using the API.

 ---